Craig Ferguson: Other television work

 Craig Ferguson has made guest appearances on The Tonight Show with Jay Leno, Late Show with David Letterman, Late Night with Conan O'Brien, Rachael Ray, Countdown with Keith Olbermann, The Howard Stern Show, The Daily Show, The View, Loveline, Real Time with Bill Maher, The Soup, The Talk, The Price Is Right, Kevin Pollak's Chat Show, The Dennis Miller Show and The Late Show with Stephen Colbert.
 He also co-hosted Live with Regis & Kelly with Kelly Ripa and was guest host on the April Fools' Day episode of The Price Is Right in 2014.
 In 2009, Ferguson made a cameo live-action appearance in the episode "We Love You, Conrad" on Family Guy.
 Ferguson hosted the 32nd annual People's Choice Awards on 10 January 2006.
-TV Guide magazine printed a "Cheers" (Cheers and Jeers section) for appearing on his own show that same evening.
 From 2007 to 2010, Ferguson hosted the Boston Pops Fireworks Spectacular on 4 July, broadcast nationally by CBS.
 Ferguson was the featured entertainer at 26 April 2008 White House Correspondents' Association dinner in Washington, DC.

 Ferguson co-presented the Emmy Award for Outstanding Lead Actress in a Drama with Brooke Shields in 2008.
 He has done voice work in cartoons, including being the voice of Barry's evil alter-ego in the "With Friends Like Steve's" episode of American Dad!; in Freakazoid! as Roddy MacStew, Freakazoid's mentor; and on Buzz Lightyear of Star Command as the robot vampire NOS-4-A2.
-He was the voice of Susan the boil on Futurama, which was a parody of Scottish singer Susan Boyle.
+He was the voice of Susan the Boil on Futurama, which was a parody of Scottish singer Susan Boyle.
 He makes stand-up appearances in Las Vegas and New York City.
 He headlined in the Just for Laughs festival in Montreal and in October 2008 Ferguson taped his stand-up show in Boston for a Comedy Central special entitled A Wee Bit o' Revolution, which aired on 22 March 2009.